How Do I Know If There’s an Animal Stuck in My Chimney in Alexandria?

 Install a chimney cap with a wire mesh screen

 This blocks animals but still lets smoke out.
-It’s a game-changer.
+Its a game-changer.

 -